Christian O'Connell: Notable radio guests

-Steven Seagal
+James Nesbitt, another friend of O'Connell's, has appeared before he moved to Virgin Radio, with a guest appearance on O'Connell's XFM show in 2004.

-O'Connell has long been a fan of Hollywood action man Steven Seagal, who he had mentioned several times on radio, and remarked that he would love to meet.
-In 2006, after The Christian O'Connell Breakfast Show had switched to a national broadcast, he was able to interview Seagal; The Observer described the interview as "a spectacularly terrible interview in which O'Connell's questions dropped into a seemingly bottomless well of apathy."
-O'Connell described the interview remarking; "It was the single worst thing I've ever done on radio.
-And the other week I was having a go at Michael Parkinson, saying he used to be fantastic but sadly now he's become too fawning, and then I did the Seagal thing and I thought: I should just leave."
+In 2006, after The Christian O'Connell Breakfast Show had switched to a national broadcast, he was able to interview Steven Seagal; O'Connell described the interview, remarking: "It was the single worst thing I've ever done on radio."

-David Tennant
+David Cameron appeared on O'Connell's Absolute Radio show twice in 2009.
+His second appearance caused controversy when the Conservative leader used the expletives "pissed off" (referring to the public reaction to the expenses scandal) and (in reference to Twitter) said "too many twits might make a twat" while on air.

 In November 2009, Tennant co-hosted the Absolute Breakfast Show with O'Connell for three consecutive days.
-In October 2010, Tennant co-hosted with O'Connell and acted out Copacabana with some of the Breakfast Show team to discover "just who shot who", something that had been debated for a few days prior to this.
-In September 2011, Tennant again co-hosted with O'Connell and experienced a fish-facing with a trout, as well as a tennis ball challenge outside the Absolute Radio studios.
+In October 2010, Tennant co-hosted with O'Connell and acted out Copacabana.
+In September 2011, Tennant experienced a fish-facing with a trout as well as a tennis ball challenge.

-James Nesbitt

-James Nesbitt, another friend of O'Connell's, has also appeared on the show several times.
-He also appeared before he moved to Virgin Radio, with a guest appearance on O'Connell's XFM show in 2004.

-David Cameron

-David Cameron appeared on O'Connell's Absolute Radio show twice in 2009.
-His second appearance caused controversy when the Conservative leader used the expletives "pissed off" (referring to the public reaction to the expenses scandal) and (In reference to Twitter) said "too many twits might make a twat" while on air.

-Hamish and Andy

-Australian comedy duo Hamish and Andy co-hosted a world first simulcast with O'Connell on Friday 18 May 2012.
-The show was broadcast to coincide with both O'Connell's breakfast show and drive time on the Hamish and Andy Show on Australia's Today Network.
-In 2016 O'Connell and the show joined up again for a 2-day competition with a race by each of their chosen listener's to win a holiday in the UK or Australia.
-O'Connell's listener lost and had to endure a return flight to the UK with no holiday.
-He appeared again on their show in August 2017 promoting his book Radio Boy.
+Australian comedy duo Hamish and Andy co-hosted a world-first simulcast with O'Connell on 18 May 2012.
+In 2016, O'Connell and the show joined up again for a two-day competition with a race by each of their chosen listeners to win a holiday in the UK or Australia.
+O'Connell's listener lost.